 Dolby Vision HDR also has a higher brightness ceiling.
 Screen brightness is measured in nits, with some TVs achieving up to 2,000 nits, but HDR10 tops out at 1,000.
 Dolby Vision moves that ceiling to 4,000 nits, so it takes better advantage of brighter screens.

-Some of the 2018 TVs from LG, Panasonic and Sony are compatible with Dolby Vision, with Samsung being a notable holdout, but there's a good reason for that.
+Some LG, Panasonic and Sony TVs are compatible with Dolby Vision, with Samsung being a notable holdout, but there's a good reason for that.

 Samsung, along with 20th Century Fox, Amazon Video and Panasonic, are putting their weight behind HDR10+, an updated version of HDR10 that uses dynamic metadata rather than static.

 In doing so, HDR10+ removes the main drawback of HDR10.
 It looks as though Samsung sees HDR10+ as a viable alternative to Dolby Vision, and there's no fee for manufacturers and content producers to use it.

 With relatively few TV brands and studios signed up for HDR10+, it could be some time before it catches up with Dolby Vision, but the lack of a license fee may prove enough to tempt companies to the new format.